vmware/vic-product/docs/user_doc/vic_users/README.md

 # Using vSphere Integrated Containers as a DevOps Administrator, Developer, or Viewer

-*Developing Applications with vSphere Integrated Containers* provides information about how to use VMware vSphere&reg; Integrated Containers&trade; Management Portal as a user with the DevOps administrator, Developer, or Viewer role.
+*Using vSphere Integrated Containers as a DevOps Administrator, Developer, or Viewer* provides information about how to use VMware vSphere&reg; Integrated Containers&trade; Management Portal as a user with the DevOps administrator, Developer, or Viewer role.

 **Product version: 1.4**